fragglehunter/hazl-demo-app/README.md

 * The namespace is automatically annotated for Linkerd injection.
 * Make sure your Kubernetes nodes are correctly labeled with the appropriate zone values for scheduling to succeed.

----

-Let me know if you want a version with usage screenshots, a diagram, or if you’d like to convert this into a slide or wiki page format.